Art and Design Intent Statement

 - About great artists, architects and designers in history.

-Children in Foundation Stage are assessed within Expressive Arts and Design and their progress is tracked termly using the STEPS profile.
-Age related expectation levels are reported to parents at the end of the reception year.
+Children in Foundation Stage are assessed within Expressive Arts and Design and their progress is tracked using the Development Matters Document.
+Expectation levels are reported to parents at the end of the Reception year.